Welcome to CDA(S)

 The Commercial Diving Association (Singapore) was formed in 2009 with the full support of the Workplace Safety & Health Council, and was formerly registered in Jan 2010.

-Safety in Professionalism – Commercial Diving Association (Singapore) seeks to promote high standards in the industry through the adoption of best practices by all the member companies.
-In this way, the industry as a whole will be in a better position to compete in Singapore as well as in regional and international markets.
+The Commercial Diving Association (Singapore) seeks to promote Safety and Professionalism in the Commercial Diving industry in Singapore.
+We do this through the adoption of industry best practices by all the member companies, and the promotion of these best practices in the industry as a whole.
+In this way, the commercial diving industry as a whole will be in a better position to compete in Singapore as well as in regional and international markets.

 A major pillar for the CDAS is to champion safety and health by studying best practices and train the workplace.
-The first executive committee comprises:
+The current executive committee comprises:

 Singapore Safety Standards

 Central to our mission in the Commercial Diving Association (Singapore) is to uphold safety standards for the industry and to champion best practices in safety.
 The Association does not work in isolation but under the authority and auspices of the Singapore Ministry of Manpower and the Workplace Health & Safety Act 2006.

 In relation to commercial diving, this approved code of practice is contained within SS511; for Singapore Standards.
 These are nationally recognised documents established by consensus.
 They are functional or technical requirements in the form of specifications for materials, product system or process, codes of practice, methods of test, terminologies, guides etc.